 If you need a super jumbo loan, the no-ratio program offers up to $6M or more, allowing you to purchase or refinance luxury properties in the hottest markets.

-These properties must be owner-occupied (primary residence and second/vacation home) to be eligible for the no-ratio program.
-If you would like to purchase or refinance an investment property and enjoy the same benefits as the no-ratio program, you would apply under the DSCR program instead.
+The property must be owner-occupied (primary residence and second/vacation home) to be eligible for the no-ratio program.
+If you would like to purchase or refinance an investment property and enjoy the same benefits as the no-ratio program, you may consider applying under the DSCR program instead.

 This loan program can be used to purchase or refinance several types of properties, including:

-This program is best suited for self-employed borrowers with sufficient income that is not reflected in their tax returns.
+This program is best suited for the self-employed borrower who may not have traditional income documentation but still has strong financials.
 Understanding this tricky situation, lenders accept alternative documentation in the form of a P&L statement.

 Under the P&L program, borrowers do not need to submit tax returns, tax transcripts, W2s, 1099s, or any other typical income verification documents.
-Instead, you just provide a copy of the following:
+Instead, you’ll need to provide a copy of the following:

 To qualify for this program, your DTI should be at most 50% or 55%.